D-Strauss/ML-project-1/Readme.md

 A dimensionality reduction algorithm; PCA can be used directly on the 19x6 grid which will preserve the spatial and frequency patternts that are contained within the matrix.
 The PCA will be used as a secondary comparison/evaluation of the other two algorithms and provide additional clustering capabilities.
 ### *Hypertuning*
-Hypertuning - Hypertuning (with random search) will be performed for each model to improve optimal parameter space.
+Hypertuning - Hypertuning (with random search) will be performed for each model to improve optimal parameter selection.

 ## **Evaluation Metrics**
 Accuracy, F1 score, Roc-AUC, confusion matrix.